Wh1spr/Morty/README.md

 ## Special thanks
 * **JDA Team** - for making the Java API.
+* **[Discord](https://discord.gg)** - Without it none of this existed.

-## Note
+## Notes
-These bots were made specifically for a certain Discord Server.
-This means there are hardcoded ID's in the code.
+- The `.zip` file `Morty_1.0.zip` is all the source code of an older version of Morty, which was linked to one Discord server.
+It contains some commands that are now not used anymore, since the server closed down.

+- There are some hardcoded ID's in the code.
+I think I've already put them all in `C.java`, but I could be wrong.

 If you have any questions, send me an email.